atoptima/Coluna.jl/docs/src/strategies.md

 Coluna.run!
 ```

-The user can create his algorithm outside Coluna.
+The user can create his own algorithm outside Coluna.
 He must overload the data structures and methods introduced above.

+## Rules

+- A `Strategy` can call several `Strategy` and `Algorithm`
+- An `Algorithm` can call only a `ReformulationSolver`
+- A `ReformulationSolver` is a branch-and-bound algorithm which behavior is
+  defined by a `GlobalStrategy`.